virtual-labs/app-outreach-tracker-web/docs/nc-help-doc.md

 ## Introduction

-The [Workshop Tracker ](https://outreach.vlabs.ac.in/) is designed to facilitate the storage and management of workshop data for Virtual Labs.
+The [Outreach Tracker ](https://outreach.vlabs.ac.in/) is designed to facilitate the storage and management of workshop data for Virtual Labs.
 It allows nodal coordinators from various institutes to access and maintain workshop information efficiently.

 ## Definitions
    - Workshop: The workshop will be a hands-on session introducing Virtual Labs to students and faculty.
 It will include demos of experiments to help everyone understand the navigation process.